Skip to main content

 • Licensed/License Eligible in North Dakota.

-• Evidence of scholarly productivity in the area of behavioral health and/or addictions
+• Evidence of scholarly productivity in clinical psychology.

 • Evidence of teaching effectiveness.